SaptoparnoSarkar/Amazon-Clone/README.md

 # Amazon-Clone
-A clone of the Amazon Website using CSS and HTML
+ A clone of Amazon Website using HTML and CSS